wxt-dev/wxt/docs/guide/essentials/wxt-modules.md

 If you use TypeScript, modules augment WXT's types so you will get type errors if options are missing or incorrect.

+## Execution Order

+Modules are loaded in the same order as hooks are executed.
+Refer to the [Hooks documentation](/guide/essentials/config/hooks#execution-order) for more details.

 ## Writing Modules

 Here's what a basic WXT module looks like: